n1chols/JoinToCreateVCBot/README.md

 2. The joiner gets channel customization permissions.

 ##### When a user leaves a designated temporary channel:
-1. If the voice channel is empty, it's deleted
+1. If they were the creator, another user inherits channel customization permissions.
-2. Otherwise, if they were the creator, another user inherits channel customization permissions
+2. Otherwise, if the voice channel is now empty, it's deleted.

 ### Instructions
 ##### 1. Add a "Join to Create" channel: